mrjackyliang/homebridge-adt-pulse/README.md

 Your patience is appreciated as I address and incorporate the necessary updates.

 ## Force Arming (Arm Away / Arm Stay / Arm Night)
 Due to the way how the Home app (the HAP protocol) establishes arm states, the plugin will force arm upon detecting active motion or open sensors.
-Disabling this feature is not possible, as this will result in arming failures without alert notifications from the Home app.
+Disabling this feature is not possible, as this will result in arming failures without alert notifications.

 If you are concerned about this, please read the instructions below to check the status of the sensors in your home before arming your system: